January 20, 2022

 France, as everyone knows, takes their gastronomy seriously, and that’s most evident around the holidays.
-Take the Christmas Eve dinner — often enjoyed after midnight mass! — as an example.
+Take the Christmas Eve dinner — called “le reveillon” and often enjoyed after midnight mass! — as an example.
 Traditions abound.

 The meal often starts with an aperitif as well as amuse-gueules (or single-bite appetizers), which traditionally include the famous French dish of foie gras over toast.
 Escargot is also often served, as well as oysters.
 But when it comes time for the main dish, what’s served often depends on the family, as just about any meat — from goose to ham — is offered.

 Fish too though can take a prominent place on the table.
-After all, this sweet crispy cod recipe is a particular favorite of the Berard family, who runs our Cooking Passport to Provence cooking vacation.
+After all, this sweet crispy cod recipe is a particular favorite of the Berard family, who is now retired, but who for many years ran our Cooking Passport to Provence cooking vacation in France.
 As with many French dishes, it also features local and seasonal ingredients.
-This recipe from Chef Berard serves 4.

 For main dish